 - In the medical industry, it is used to cure mild to moderate acne and skin pigmentation.

-- It is also used in inhibition of microbial cellular protein synthesis.
+- It is also used in the inhibition of microbial cellular protein synthesis.

 To learn more about Chemistry related concepts, stay tuned with BYJU’S.